+In response to the COVID-19 pandemic, we entered into the May 2020 First Lien Loan, which resulted in \$251.5 million in net cash proceeds.
 The May 2020 First Lien Loan, which is pari passu with the June 2017 First Lien Loan, carries a variable interest rate of LIBOR plus an applicable margin of 9.50%, or a base rate plus an applicable margin of 8.50%.
 The May 2020 First Lien Loan matures in May 2026, subject to an earlier springing maturity date of June 30, 2024 if the June 2017 First Lien Loan, or a refinancing thereof with scheduled payments of principal prior to June 30, 2024, remains outstanding as of that date.
 The effective interest rate on the May 2020 First Lien Loan, which fluctuates based on certain paid-in-kind elections, was 11.50% per annum as of December 31, 2020.
 We made no payments during 2020 on the May 2020 First Lien Term Loan.
 Interest incurred under the May 2020 First Lien Loan was capitalized into the principal quarterly in August and November 2020, resulting in an outstanding principal of \$275.7 million as of December 31, 2020.
 Additional interest was capitalized into the principal in the first nine months of 2021, resulting in an outstanding principal of \$304.1 million as of September 30, 2021.
 On October 18, 2021, we repaid this loan in full in connection with, and using the proceeds from, the Merger Transaction and the PIPE Subscription and incurred a \$28.0 million prepayment penalty.

 We had an outstanding loan balance of \$465.7 million under the June 2017 First Lien Loan as of December 31, 2021.
 In the first quarter of 2022, we repaid \$190.7 million of the outstanding June 2017 First Lien Loan.
-On February 3, 2022, we entered into an amendment which refinances the remaining June 2017 First Lien Loan with a new \$275.0 million February 2022 First Lien Loan with a maturity date of February 3, 2029, adds a new revolving credit facility in an aggregate principal amount of \$100.0 million with a maturity date of February 3, 2027, replaces the LIBOR based floating interest rate with a term SOFR based floating interest rate and revises the springing financial covenant to require compliance with a first lien net leverage ratio when revolver borrowings exceed certain levels.
+On February 3, 2022, we entered into an amendment which refinances the remaining June 2017 First Lien Loan with a new \$275.0 million February 2022 First Lien Loan with a maturity date of February 3, 2029, adds a new revolving credit facility (the "Revolving Facility") in an aggregate principal amount of \$100.0 million with a maturity date of February 3, 2027, replaces the LIBOR based floating interest rate with a term SOFR based floating interest rate and revises the springing financial covenant to require compliance with a first lien net leverage ratio when revolver borrowings exceed certain levels.
 The February 2022 First Lien Loan requires quarterly amortization payments of \$0.7 million.
 The Revolving Facility does not require periodic payments.
 All obligations under the February 2022 First Lien Loan are secured, subject to permitted liens and other exceptions, by first-priority perfected security interests in substantially all of our assets.
-The February 2022

-First Lien Loan will carry an interest rate of SOFR plus 3.25%.
+The February 2022 First Lien Loan will carry an interest rate of SOFR plus 3.25%.
 The SOFR rate for the February 2022 First Lien Loan is subject to a 0.5% floor.

-As of June 30, 2022, we are only party to one credit facility, the February 2022 First Lien Loan.
-At June 30, 2022, we had no outstanding borrowings under our Revolving Facility.
+As of September 30, 2022, we are only party to one credit facility, the February 2022 First Lien Loan.
+At September 30, 2022, we had no outstanding borrowings under our Revolving Facility.